-Once a month the school took delivery of hefty film reels of documentaries and teaching films.
+Once a month the school took delivery of hefty reels of documentaries and teaching films.
 The projector would be set up in the school library and the windows covered by blackout curtains.
-Classrooms then took turns watching the latest delivery of celluloid adventures.
+Classrooms then took turns watching the latest delivery of celluloid education.

 For reasons I may never understand, a film about mining and life in Broken Hill captured my imagination.
 The town it depicted was simply the most exotic, remote and magical place my young mind could comprehend.
 Perhaps it stuck with me, simply because it opened my eyes to the wider world around me for the first time.